 Over decades IUCN has produced detailed guidance on many aspects of protected area management and governance.
 QLF produced No. 29 in the series, Guidelines for Privately Protected Areas.
-Since the launch two years ago we have been translating the publication into Spanish, recently French, and a Portuguese version is in development.
+Since the launch three years ago we have translated the publication into Spanish, French and, most recently, Japanese.
+Versions in Portuguese and Polish are in development.